 Unconditional Basic Income: hand out or hand in?

-What would you do if you were given a basic monthly income to count on – just enough to pay the rent and maybe buy a little food – without commitment to work in exchange?
+What would you do if you were given an unconditional basic income to count on monthly – just enough to pay the rent and maybe buy a little food – without commitment to work in exchange?
 Would you lounge around the house in your pajamas all day and watch your favorite movies?
 What would you do if you had this basic income for an entire year?
 What about if you had this unconditional source of income as a safety net now while you’re still healthy enough to enjoy it?

 These are precisely the types of questions being asked in social experiments ongoing since the early 1970s with a resurgence and escalating interest around the world.
 In Berlin, Michael Bohmeyer, a web developer and concerned individual, collected enough money to help put eight people to the test.
 Participants receive 12,000 Euros for a year through a monthly stipend – after applying online at his website.
-The only requirement is that they agree to be part of a study to understand how this basic income affects their lives.
+The only requirement is that they agree to be part of a study to understand how this unconditional basic income affects their lives.

 Thanks to The Most Revolutionary Act, a fellow blogger on WordPress, I found a short review of Money for free – Vpro backlight.
 The social experiment gives free money to lucky raffle winners through a Universal Basic Income (UBI).
-The idea is to provide people with a basic income – like social security – received on top of work or other earnings.
+The idea is to provide people with a monthly basic income – like social security – received on top of work or other earnings.
 The purpose of UBI is to find new ways to share the world’s wealth, and resolve the growing inequality resulting from declining wages and job shedding due to global automation.

 Here’s the crux of the story.
 Bohmeyer stopped working on his internet company after reaching a point where his profits provided a basic form of income (roughly 1000 Euro per month).
 As the story goes, he became a changed person – unleashed with new freedom and creativity – and wanted others to experience the same.

-The basic income experiment in Berlin is supported by New York venture capitalist Albert Wenger and British economist Guy Standing who have both been actively thinking and researching this idea for years.
+The unconditional basic income experiment in Berlin is supported by New York venture capitalist Albert Wenger and British economist Guy Standing who have both been actively thinking and researching this idea for years.
 While Wenger has searched for solutions to unleash more technological innovation, Standing has conducted experiments to determine the social and economic effects of basic income provided to residents in India and Namibia.

 Contrary to opinion that basic income would result in less economic activity, work, and all around laziness, Standing’s research revealed just the opposite.
 Basic income provided to 6000 residents (men, women, and children) over an 18-month period (with randomized control trials in neighboring villages) resulted in increased economic activity and work, improvements to children’s nutrition and health, and school attendance.
 In addition to increased growth and welfare, the study also found that participants experienced emancipation (by having the means to pay off debts) while women, elderly, and the disabled received better socio-economic standing within the community.